RECOMM CO., LTD. 2Q Earnings Preview

 Key Points & FocusImplications

-Overseas Solutions Segment MarginSegment margin trend YoY
+Overseas Solutions Segment ProfitabilitySegment margin YoY trend

 Normalization of Corporate Expenses (Adjustments)Level of segment profit adjustments

-Inventory NormalizationInventory turnover period trend
+Inventory NormalizationInventory turnover days trend

 Capital Efficiency and Financial SoundnessInterest-bearing debt balance and net D/E ratio trend

-Key Issues from Previous Results (FY09/2026 1Q)
+Key Issues from Previous Results (FY09/2026 1Q Results)

 • Prior Quarter:

 Revenue of JPY 1,896M (−7.5%), segment profit of JPY 42M (−47.6%).
-Extended delivery timelines prevented order growth from translating into revenue
+Rising AI server/storage orders failed to translate into revenue due to extended lead times

 • Key Metrics: